 The Agricultural Risk Protection Act of 2000 raised the subsidies for federal crop insurance premiums substantially.
-For CAT coverage, growers pay an application fee of \$100 with 100 percent of the premiums being subsidized.
+For catastrophic (CAT) coverage, growers pay an application fee of \$300 with 100 percent of the premiums being subsidized.
 Higher coverage levels are subsidized at lower rates; USDA pays at least 50 percent of the premium.
-For more detailed information about the amounts of coverage and premiums, please contact a crop insurance agent or your local county FSA office for an agent listing.
+For more detailed information about the amounts of coverage and premiums, please contact a crop insurance agent.